-Academic Year: 2021/22 Total fund allocated: £18,000 Total spent: £16,915 Date Updated: all pupils in regular physical activity - east 30 minutes of physical activity a d ficers guidelines recommend that Percentage of total allocation: 75% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: group, delivered by a qualified PE specialist.
-4. Mostly Free After-school clubs are available daily that encourage 1. £0 2. £13,400 for hire of staff.
-3. As above (2) 4.
-As above (2) Netball - £40 p /w paid for by contributions from parents. £1080 5.£0 (Using private pool at Headington Girls).
-1. All pupils will have 45 minutes a day of active exercise and general health and wellbeing will have improved.
-2. Skills and knowledge of sport have been developed, as well as improved health and fitness.
+Academic Year: 2021/22 Total fund allocated: Date Updated: Key indicator 1: The engagement of all pupils in regular physical activity - Chief Medical Officers guidelines recommend that primary school pupils undertake at least 30 minutes of physical activity a day in school Percentage of total allocation: 75% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?: Sustainability and suggested next steps: All children will be able to access at least 30 minutes of physical activity each day.
+All pupils have 45 minutes of active play within the timetable.
+All classes deliver a minimum of 1 hour of PE & Sport per week delivered by a qualified PE specialist.
+Active lunchtime clubs are run each lunchtime for free for each year group, delivered by a qualified PE specialist.
+Mostly Free After-school clubs are available daily that encourage active play and / or organised sport.
+School swimming is to be extended from 30 min - 60 min sessions, over a longer period of time. £0 £13,400 for hire of staff.
+As above (2) As above (2) As above (2) Netball - £40 p /w paid for by contributions from parents. £0 (Using private pool at Headington Girls).
+All pupils will have 45 minutes a day of active exercise and general health and wellbeing will have improved.
+Skills and knowledge of sport have been developed, as well as improved health and fitness.
 Range of sports offered.
-3. Children who cannot join clubs outside of school can take part during school hours.
-4. Improved participation in organised games and sport.
-5. Improved swimming performances in relation to end of KS2 expectations for swimming.
-Key indicator 2: The profile of PESSPA being raised across the school as a t ool for whole sch nool improvement Percentage of total allocation:
+Children who cannot join clubs outside of school can take part during school hours.
+Improved participation in organised games and sport.
+Improved swimming performances in relation to end of KS2 expectations for swimming.
+Key indicator 2: The profile of PESSP A being raised across the school as a t ool for whole sch nool improvement Percentage of total allocation %0